-After about six months of use, your straight razor will begin to slightly pull on your skin - an indication that its blade will need honing.
+After about six months of use, your straight razor will begin to slightly pull on your skin.
+This is an indication that its blade needs honing.

-Honing a razor is pretty simple.
-All you need is a straight razor hone, a razor and a light touch.
+All you need to accomplish this task is a straight razor hone, a razor, and a light touch.
 Hones are usually made of stone or a synthetic material.

 You can test the sharpness of your razor by using the sliced hair technique.
-Simply obtain a hair, pinch it between your thumb and forefinger so that it hangs down.
+Simply pinch a hair between your thumb and forefinger so that it hangs down.
 Slowly push the blade at the hair in a perpendicular fashion.
-If the blade slices through the hair without a sound, then you have a properly sharpened blade.
+If the blade slices through the hair without a sound, you have a properly sharpened blade.

 Straight Razor Stropping

-A strop is a leather belt that has a smooth surface over which the razor is dragged flat with the back leading.
-The strop smoothes the razor’s edge, making it very keen.
-There are a variety of strops available, with the Illinois razor strop being one of the most popular.
+A strop is a leather belt that has a smooth surface.
+The razor is dragged over this surface with the back leading.
+The strop smooths the razor’s edge, making it very keen.
+A variety of strops are available at Amazing Shaving.
+The Illinois razor strop is one of the most popular.

 Stropping a straight blade is perhaps the toughest technique to master.
 Remember to take your time and use little more pressure than the weight of the blade.

-Once every month treat your leather strop with a strop paste to keep it supple and soft.
+Once a month, condition your leather strop with a strop paste.
+This will keep it supple and soft.
 Like your straight razor, your leather strop can last a lifetime if properly maintained.

 The words amazingshaving.com, Vegas Internet, and other names and identifiers on this site are trademarks or trade names of Vegas Internet, LLC.
 All other trademarks remain the property of their respective owners.
 The images, content, and other materials on this website are protected by copyrights of Vegas Internet, LLC.
 Unauthorized use of any such materials is illegal and infringing under U.S. laws and the laws of other countries.
 You are not permitted to copy, reproduce, modify, publish, upload, post, transmit or distribute the materials in any way, and you have no express or implied right in the materials, whatsoever.